-5 Frequent John Deere L130 Problems
+5 Typical John Deere L130 Bugs and Problems – poor quality?

-3. Transmission Issues (severity: high) How to fix: Check the drive belt, remove debris from transaxle, consider transaxle replacement if problems persist.
+How to fix: Check the drive belt, remove debris from transaxle, consider transaxle replacement if problems persist.
 Ensure fluid levels are appropriate and replace worn-out parts like filters, hoses, and belts.

-4*.
-Belt Slippage (severity: low) How to fix: Check and tighten or replace belts, especially if mowing on hilly terrain.
+How to fix: Check and tighten or replace belts, especially if mowing on hilly terrain.

-Common Problems with the John Deere L130
+John Deere L130

 Image Source: lawnmowerswiki.com

-1. John Deere L130 Engine Doesn’t Start
+1. Engine Doesn’t Start

 How to Fix Engine Doesn’t Start: